geometalab/aoi-osm/webapp/README.md

 Filtering the `osm.pbf` (optional):

 Since not all OSM elements are necessary for generating AOIs, one can filter the `osm.pbf` file before importing it.
-Therefore, osmfilter can be used.
+For that, osmfilter can be used.
 An example is provided in the file `pbf_filter_example.sh`.

 Init the database: